AgnesePortera/Jenkins-Docker-SSH/README.md

 `docker-compose up`

-In this way the image is builded and after that the two container are running:
+In this way the image is built and after that the two containers are running:

 `docker ps`

-If the two container are not running, please check the status with docker log.
+If the two container are not running, please check the status within docker log.

-Open the browser in *localhost:8080* and start the JENKINS installation.
+Open the browser in *localhost:8080* and start the Jenkins installation.

 ## SSH